marcusyatim/M-M/README.md

 # Marcus Y Food

+The source code and data in this repo is meant for running locally as a testing environment.

+For deployment to production on Heroku with Docker, refer to the accompanying repo https://github.com/marcusyatim/M-M-deploy.

+## Setup

-Note: Some large files in data folder.
+Some large files in data folder.
 Suggest to install `git lfs` @ https://git-lfs.github.com/ in order to push/pull large files on GitHub.

 If you are working on a new environment, suggest running the following files to ensure all required libraries and packages to run the program are included: